 Criteria Necessary for a Diagnosis of Gambling Addiction

-The APA states that a problem gambler must exhibit at least four of nine diagnostic criteria and that the symptoms must last for at least one year.
+The APA states that a problem gambler must exhibit at least four of eight diagnostic criteria and that the symptoms must last for at least one year.
 These include:

 - When attempting to reduce gambling episodes or stop altogether, the person becomes restless and irritable.
 This happens whether the effort is their own decision or someone close to them has confronted them on their gambling and they’re trying to prove they can stop.

 - It requires gambling with higher sums of money each time to reach the same level of excitement and satisfaction from the activity.